 The Service View provides you with a real-time view of the service, including the values of the service metrics for the last 60 minutes and the last 24 hours.
-Break-down results according to entities in your hierarchies, drill-down to individual connections or devices, and quickly switch to the Network or Web views directly from the Service View.
+Break-down results according to entities and, if Cross-Engine features are enabled in the Finder, according to the nodes in your hierarchies.
+Drill-down to individual connections or devices, and quickly switch to the Network or Web views directly from the Service View.